juhovh/xmm7360_usb/README.md

 sudo modprobe xmm7360_usb
 ```

-If you want to remove this module from dkms tree, use `sudo dkms remove -m xmm7360_usb -v 0.1--all`
+If you want to remove this module from dkms tree, use `sudo dkms remove -m xmm7360_usb -v 0.1 --all`